 / The Chameleon moves passively as an Orthodox Queen.
 To capture, it mimics the powers of its intended victim.
 For example, it 'pinches' Pawns (when moving as a Rook), withdraws from Withdrawers, leaps over Long Leapers, and coordinates Coordinators.
 By the same token, an enemy King standing adjacent to a Chameleon is considered in check.
 Chameleons can freeze Immobilizers but cannot capture them.
 Animated Illustration.

 Object of the gameUltima is won by checkmating or stalemating the opponent King.

 A description of Ultima was posted on rec.games.board on October 3, 1990 by Mark-Jason Dominus (email removed contact us for address) l.cis.upenn.edu.
-Michael Keller, (email removed contact us for address) .com, (editor of World Game Review) sent me a email letter, pointing out much additional information and several corrections.
+Michael Keller (editor of World Game Review) sent me a email letter, pointing out much additional information and several corrections.

 The description above is based mainly on the letter of Michael Keller, but part of rule descriptions are taken from the posting of Mark-Jason Dominus.
 Some minor additional editing was done by Hans Bodlaender.

 Feb 2000: Alternate piece graphics added by David Howe.